(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Free partially associative -algebras

 \section{Free partially associative $n$-algebras}

-In this section we describe free partially associative algebras in the situation when the corresponding operad is Koszul.
-We thus fill in the gap in the proof of~\cite[Theorem~13]{gnedbaye:CM96} and extend Gnedbaye's description of free $\pAss^n_d$-algebras to all cases when $d$ and $n$ have the same parity.
+In~\cite{gnedbaye:CM96}, A.V.\ Gnedbaye described free degree $d$ partially associative $n$-algebras in the situations when $d=0$ and $n$ was even.
+In this section we extend Gnedbaye's description of free $\pAss^n_d$-algebras to all cases when $d$ and $n$ have the same parity.

 Let $\Free$ be the free $\pAss^n_d$-algebra generated by a graded vector space $V$.
 It obviously decomposes as

 where $\Free_l \subset \Free$ is the subspace generated by elements obtained by applying the structure $n$-ary multiplication $\mu$ to elements of $V$ $l$-times.
 For instance, $\Free_0 \cong V$ and $\Free_1 \cong \otexp Vn$.